percona/pmm/doc/source/deploy/index.rst

 *http://192.168.100.1*.
 Since you have not added any monitoring services yet, the site will not show any data.

-.. table:: Accessing the Components of the |product-abbrev| Server Web Interface
+.. table:: Accessing the Components of the Web Interface

    ==================================== ======================================
    Component                            URL